jacg/nix-starters/README.md

 ## Take your toolset with you: home-manager

-home-manager allows you to reproduce your arbitrarily complex personal toolset and configuration on a new machine, with minimal effort.
-TODO: home-manager has not been flakified yet.
+`home-manager` allows you to reproduce your arbitrarily complex personal toolset and configuration on a new machine, with minimal effort.

 **BEWARE** the git config has contains my name and email address!
 So make sure to edit `home-manager/gitconfig` before deploying.

 See `home-manager/README.md` for details.
+TODO: README does not exist yet.

 ## Pinning